coolikot/E3Build/README.md

 V2.0: Performance Upgrades with printed Parts
--Printed Direct Drive with stock parts: https://www.thingiverse.com/thing:3443609 or straight to Hydra V5 for Bowden and 1x 4010 24V Part cooling fan set up : https://www.thingiverse.com/thing:4062242 -Stepper Cable Support : https://www.thingiverse.com/thing:4279827
+-Printed Direct Drive with stock parts: https://www.thingiverse.com/thing:3443609 or straight to Hydra V6 (so you can use v6 style hotend later if wanted) for Bowden and 1x 4010 24V Part cooling fan set up : https://www.thingiverse.com/thing:4253359/
+-Stepper Cable Support : https://www.thingiverse.com/thing:4279827

 ========================================================================================